Victor Pickard (professor): Academic career and policy work

 Before teaching at Penn, Pickard was an assistant professor in the Media, Culture, and Communication Department at New York University.
-Pickard also designed and taught the inaugural Verklin media policy course at the University of Virginia.
-In D.C., he worked on media policy as a senior research fellow at the media reform organization Free Press and the public policy think tank the New America Foundation.
+He also designed and taught the inaugural Verklin media policy course at the University of Virginia.

+In Washington, D.C., Pickard worked on media policy as a senior research fellow at the media reform organization Free Press and the public policy think tank the New America Foundation.
 He was the first full-time researcher at New America's Open Technology Institute, where he continues to be a senior research fellow.
 He also served as a media policy fellow for Congresswoman Diane Watson and spent a summer conducting research as a Google Policy Fellow.
+Pickard has worked with the media literacy group Project Censored since 2020, and is a frequent guest on their weekly radio program and podcast.